OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Practical Considerations and Variations

-LLM-based steganography relies on several assumptions.
-Firstly, the underlying LLM and the parameters given to both Alice and Bob must be identical.
-Second, it is essential that Bob's tokenization process matches that intended by Alice.
-The second assumption is in fact quite subtle, and is complicated by the sub-word tokenizer used in modern pre-trained LLMs.
-These tokenizers can guarantee that after detokenizing, the original text can be recovered; however, it does not guarantee the tokenizer can always reproduce the same sequence of tokens from the detokenized text.
-For example, a token sequence Alice generated during the stego-text encoding process is \( \{ \text{``This"}, \text{``mount"}, \text{``ain"}, \text{``is"}, \text{``high"} \} \), resulting in the stego-text containing ``This mountain is high'', which Bob might incorrectly tokenize to \( \{ \text{``This"}, \text{``mountain"}, \text{``is"}, \text{``high"} \} \).
+LLM-based steganography relies on several assumptions, one of which is that Bob's tokenization process matches what was intended by Alice.
+This assumption is in fact quite subtle.
+The tokenizers in pre-trained LLMs guarantee that after detokenizing, the original text can be recovered; however, they do not guarantee to reproduce a unique sequence of tokens from any detokenized text.
+For example, Alice encodes the stego-text as \( \{ \text{``This''}, \text{``mount''}, \text{``ain''}, \text{``is''}, \text{``high''} \} \), forming ``This mountain is high.''
+However, Bob may tokenize it as \( \{ \text{``This''}, \text{``mountain''}, \text{``is''}, \text{``high''} \} \), causing errors.
 In order words, the tokenizer merged ``mountain" into a single token rather than the two that the stego-text encoder intended.
-This issue exists in most of the previous LLM-based steganography approaches \citep{ziegler2019neural,nearimperceptibility2020}, though it has not been addressed explicitly so far.
+This issue exists in most of the previous LLM-based steganography approaches \citep{ziegler2019neural,shen2020near}, though only limited attention has been given to it \cite{10215094,yan2024near}.

 This tokenization error leads Bob to decode a bit sequence different from the original secret bit sequence.
-After thorough testing, we found that the likelihood of such errors occurring is proportional to the length of the bit file.
-In mathematical terms, the relationship can be described as $\epsilon_{tok} = O(n)$, where $n$ is the number of secret bits, and $\epsilon_{tok}$ represents the error rate, measuring the proportion of tests that fail due to tokenization errors relative to the total number of tests.

-Since LLMs are computationally demanding, it is not realistic to enumerate all such potential error cases to design strategies to prevent such errors from occurring.
-Instead, we observe that Alice can in fact verify whether the stego-text can be correctly decoded by Bob since both sides have a copy of the same tokenizer.
-Based on this observation, we propose the following strategy.
-We prepend a short sequence of additional $B$ bits to the bit sequence $S$.
-Alice then iterates among all $B$-bits combinations, and uses $f(T_p,(B,S))$ to produce the stego-text, until she verifies Bob can indeed correctly decode the text.
+Since LLMs are computationally demanding, it is too computationally expensive to enumerate such potential error cases to prevent such errors from occurring (see e.g. \cite{10215094,yan2024near} for efforts in this direction).
+Instead, we observe that tokenization errors are uncommon and the likelihood of such errors occurring is proportional to the length of the bit file.
+Moreover, Alice can in fact verify whether the stego-text can be correctly decoded by Bob since both have a copy of the same tokenizer.
+We therefore propose prepending a short sequence of additional $B$ bits to the bit sequence $S$ (a form of prompting).
+Alice then iterates among all $B$-bits combinations, and uses $f(T_p,(B,S))$ to produce the stego-text, until she verifies Bob can correctly decode.
 Bob simply discards the beginning $B$ bits after decoding.
+More experimental details to determine $B$ heuristically are given in Appendix \ref{sec:token}.
+The overall OD-Stega approach with this consideration is illustrated in Figure \ref{fig:flowchart}.